- 2020 event has been cancelled due to COVID-19. The dates for the 2021 event will be announced soon.

-The Airborne Delivery Challenge is open to high-school age students from around the world.
-Registration has now closed.
+The 2020 Airborne Delivery Challenge is open to high-school age students from around the world.

 UAV Challenge Airborne Delivery

 Outback Joe has made an emergency mobile phone call to advise that he is is suffering an allergic reaction and needs urgent medical assistance.
-Teams are invited to use an unmanned aircraft to deliver an Epipen as close as possible to Outback Joe so that he can treat his anaphylaxis immediately while medical aid travels to reach him.
+Teams are invited to use an unmanned aircraft to deliver an Epipen (an Impact Monitor is used in the competition) as close as possible to Outback Joe so that he can treat his anaphylaxis immediately while medical aid travels to reach him.
 The UAV Controller (the team’s pilot) will remotely control the aircraft.

 The aircraft must be manoeuvred such that it will pass directly overhead the two hurdles that are laid out on the course.
 The dropping of the medical package can be triggered either Remotely by the team’s Mission Manager or Autonomously by systems on board the aircraft.
 The Mission Manager will NOT be able to see Outback Joe or the aircraft during the flying element of the competition

 Entrants will be required to submit a technical report which outlines their design, methodology for package deployment and operational and safety procedures.
 An oral presentation of the technical report information is also required and will be judged along with the other deliverables.

 Points are awarded based on the mission performance, video and technical report, and the team performance in an oral presentation.